nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 </figcaption>
 ```

-The document processor will automatically wrap the `<figcaption>` and the preceeding element in a `<figure>` element and automatically add a count to it, producing
+The document processor will automatically wrap the `<figcaption>` and the preceding element in a `<figure>` element and automatically add a count to it, producing the following code:

 ```html
 <figure>